brvtalcake/zerOS/ROADMAP.md

 ### 29/12/2024

 - [ ] start writing a task system, with a custom scheduler (?) (based on a multicore priority-based round robin scheduler)

+## TODO

+Below are some lists of not-already-planned features.
+Some of them may actually never be implemented, because unfeasible, unrealistic, or just not appropriate to kernel coding.
+However, for now, these are still some potential feature ideas.

+### Unsorted TODOs

+- [ ] implement a reference-counting garbage collector